FOUND: Diary Of A Teenager 1970: Untold Soirees and A Reggae Playlist

 Remember when phones were the size of a brick, you kept your 'mix tapes' in a shoe box, and you wrote your playlist in....the back of a diary of course.

-And written in the back pages of this vintage 1970 Collins Diary - 'My Records' - which in today's parlance is The Playlist.
+So, no surprise to find written in the back pages of this vintage 1970 Collins Diary - 'My Records' - which in today's parlance is The Playlist.

 But first, to the Diary makers, of this particular vintage gem. .
 I'm pleased to report that they are a brand of note.
 A diary maker with a steller history.
 One that goes back over 190 years - to a William Collins, 1789 – 1853.